moomensaleem135/Go-Auth0.1/README.md

 * Client libraries
   * [Go][go-oidc]

-## Reporting a vulnerability
+## Reporting a security vulnerability

-Please see our [security policy](.github/SECURITY.md) for details about reporting vulnerabilities.
+Due to their public nature, GitHub and mailing lists are NOT appropriate places for reporting vulnerabilities.

+Please email the [maintainers list](mailto:cncf-dex-maintainers@lists.cncf.io) to report issues that may be security-related.

 ## Getting help